Dotdash Meredith and Yahoo Inc. may earn commission or revenue on some items through the links below.

 Best Cordless Stick: eufy by Anker HomeVac H30 Infinity Cordless Vacuum

-Less than 2 pounds, so it's easy to tote from room to room
+It weighs less than two pounds, so it's easy to tote from room to room.

 Good things do come in small packages.
 The Eufy by Anker HomeVac H30 is a small but mighty vacuum and our top cordless stick vacuum pick.
-Squeezing in at just under $200 ($199.99 to be exact), this is an incredible deal considering its power and easy maneuverability.
+Squeezing in at just under $200, this is an incredible deal considering its power and easy maneuverability.

 This affordable vacuum is under two pounds, and the even weight distribution on this vacuum made it easy to hold during testing.
 Since there's not too much weight at the front or back end of the vacuum, it's very easy to maneuver.
 Even as our lightest vacuum, we found it super effective and efficient in cleaning up debris on both hard and carpeted surfaces.
 We like the convertible design and its ability to transform into a handheld vacuum quickly.